sybenx/aarwares-site/bartender/rules.md

 ## Setup

-Separate the coins from the rest of the cards.
+Separate the coins from the rest of the cards. **With 3 players, remove one King, one Queen, one Jack, and two Hearts from the main deck** before shuffling.
+With 2, 4, or 5 players, use the whole deck.

 Shuffle the coins and the main deck separately and place both face down at one end of the **market square** — the shared playing area in the center of the table.

 Deal 5 cards to each player.
 Each player immediately plays any bartenders and customers onto their **bar**, the space in front of them.
 Bartenders and customers are played to the bar the moment they're drawn, on any turn.